 The county will continue to coordinate with SEPTA toward the restoration of local regional rail service westward along the Keystone Corridor to the communities of Coatesville and Parkesburg, and expansion of service to Atglen.
 Restoration of rail service should also be investigated for the communities of Phoenixville, Spring City, and Pottstown within the Schuylkill Valley and to the Borough of West Chester.
 The Public Transit Enhancements Map depicts desired rail service and facility expansions, as well as the integration with bus service.
-In conjunction with the expanded service, the county will continue to advocate for the provision of adequate parking spaces to meet the current and projected parking demand at all existing and future regional rail stations.
+In conjunction with the expanded service, the county will continue to advocate for the provision of pedestrian and bicyclist facilities and amenities and adequate parking at all existing and future regional rail stations.
 This expansion will feed the economic vitality of these communities and provide for significant reduction in roadway congestion.
 Municipalities will play a key role in supporting these efforts.